DYCI2/OMax4/README.md

-# omax
+# OMax v4
-omax improvisation software
+Home of OMax improvisation software in its 4th version